 - If it’s an event you are posting or looking for information about (concerts, potlucks, meetings), it should be posted as an Event.
 If it is program-related information that you are sharing or seeking (RE class descriptions, food insecurity needs, Board minutes), then it should be posted on the appropriate Program Page (or sub-page).

-- In most cases, there will likely also be a LINK article that is pushed to the community via email and directs readers to the source where more details are located (the Event or Page).
+- In most cases, there will likely also be a LINK article that is pushed to the community via email (sign up here) and directs readers to the source where more details are located (the Event or Page).

-- The UUCC Yahoo!
-Group and Facebook group function primarily to build community.
+- There are numerous online tools for members of UUCC community to connect and share news & information with each other.
+The official tool for the congregation is our app – Realm Connect.
+Some UUCC members also use the UUCC Yahoo!
+Group and/or Facebook group to build community.
 Anyone who is a member of the UUCC community may ask to join these closed groups.
 Note that these groups are for members to interact and communicate with each other – they are not places where we post official UUCC business.
 Members may share information about UUCC business there, but should not expect these groups to be used as official communication channels for the congregation.

 - The congregation’s public Facebook page is for special UUCC news, events, or reflections that may be of interest to people beyond UUCC.
 It is not where one would share or seek information about an RE class, the Auction, items to bring for Hands On Sunday, etc.